David-Else/developer-workstation-setup-script-debian/README.md

 5. Run the main installation playbooks:

-> [!IMPORTANT]
+> [!NOTE]
-> Note: When prompted for the `BECOME` password in Ansible, enter your user password.
+> When prompted for the `BECOME` password in Ansible, enter your user password.
 Your account must have administrative privileges.

    ```sh
    ansible-playbook ./install-playbook.yml -K